Are public private partnerships (PPPs) common? Are they promoted or encouraged by the government?

 At present, there is no Norwegian standard document that applies to OPS agreements.

-In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP projects in 2017 was 36, and there were 24 projects pending).
+In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP projects in 2018 was 47, and there were 31 projects pending.
+In the first 6 months of 2019 the number of PPP projects amounted to 10, and 3 of them were finished).
 The number of PPP projects has gradually decreased since 2015.
-This is probably attributable to the fact that only approximately 20% of PPP proposals (117 out of 506 in the years 2009–2017) are successfully converted into PPP projects.
+This is probably attributable to the fact that approximately only 24% of PPP proposals (135 out of 557 in the years from 2009 until 30 June 2019) were successfully converted into PPP projects.

 Public-private partnerships (PPPs) are common in Portugal.
 They have been promoted and encouraged by the state for more than 20 years.
 According to the 2012 Report of the Treasury and Finance General Directorate, the public expense in PPP between 2008 and 2011 increased four times more.
 The main areas in which PPPs operate are transport infrastructures and health.
 Since 2011, there has been a slowdown of new PPPs.
 PPPs are governed by the Public Contracts Code and by Decree-Law No. 111/2012, of 23 May 2012.